LuckyJimJD/LuckyJimJD.github.io/assets/presentations/DataTrespass.md

 ***

+## Labor Pre-Emption

+State law may not regulate any activity that is arguably protected or prohibited under the NLRA.

+_Machinists v.
+Wisconsin Employment Relations Commn._, 427 U.S. 132 1976); _San Diego Building Trades Council v.
+Garmon_, 359 U.S. 236 (1959)

+***

 ## Protected Concerted Activity

 > Employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection ...